Maximize ethylene recovery in ERU with DPPI

 Ethylene is used for petrochemicals elaboration downstream.
-By maximizing its recovery from tail gas, the ethylene can be sold at a higher price.
+By maximizing its recovery from tail gas, the To bring SPYRO® into the cloud can be sold at a higher price.
 This operational improvement represents a potential margin gain for our client of about $3.8 million per year.

 In addition to better profit margins, this initiative also will help decrease CO2 emissions since the ethylene that will not be burned will be replaced by lower carbon emitting molecules.
 The potential Scope 1 CO2 emission reduction is about 4 ktCO2 per year.
 Since the ethylene goes to a petrochemical plant, potential Scope 3 CO2 emission reduction is about 10 ktCO2 per year compared to a steam cracker.

 By implementing our Digital Plant Performance Improvement (DPPI) tools and methodology, we assessed the ERU’s current operation, compared it to its original design and proposed initiatives to maximize ethylene recovery.